Help for carers and care homes

 What to expect from a visit

-All visitors must have a lateral flow test before each visit and follow all the infection prevention and control measures set out by the home, such as social distancing and wearing PPE.
+All visitors must have a lateral flow test before each visit and follow all the infection prevention and control measures set out by the home, such as social distancing, hand hygiene and wearing PPE.
 Each home should be able to provide you with their visiting policy.

 Care homes support NHS Test and Trace and will keep temporary records of all visitors.

 Please plan ahead and arrive on time.
-If you are late, you may not be able to have your visit extended if other are people are waiting to see residents.
+If you are late, it may not be possible to extend your visit extended if other are people are waiting to see residents.
 If you are early, you may be asked to wait outside.